mcoto004CR/pi-kube/README.md

   Change Hostname

+      sudo raspi-config
-      raspi-config utility to change the hostname to k8s-master-1 or similar , all cluster must have a diferent hostname reboot (Network Options -> Hostnames).
+      Go to (Network Options -> Hostnames) to change the hostname to k8s-master-1 or similar , all cluster must have a diferent hostname sudo reboot

   After reboot , use ifconfig to make sure you get the static IP correctly

+  --> Enable SSH on Pi

+      sudo raspi-config - interfacion options - SSH

   Apply these changes for DNS to work